-Non-ferrous metals are metals or alloys that do not have an appreciable amount of iron in them and they are of different types.
-These metals are special due to their properties which include malleability, non-magnetic, high conductivity, resistance to corrosion, and low weight.
+Non-ferrous metals, which come in various types, are metals or alloys that do not contain a significant amount of iron.
+These metals are special due to their properties, which include malleability, non-magnetism, high conductivity, corrosion resistance, and low weight.

 Let’s Get Started!